graphite-project/graphite-web/docs/tools.rst

 collectd
 --------
 `collectd`_ is a daemon which collects system performance statistics periodically and provides mechanisms to store the values in a variety of ways, including RRD.
-To send collectd merics into carbon/graphite, use:
+To send collectd metrics into carbon/graphite, use:

 - Jordan Sissel's node collectd-to-graphite_ proxy
 - Joe Miller's perl collectd-graphite_ plugin